RedisLabs/redislabs-docs/content/rs/references/rest-api/requests/cluster/auditing-db-conns.md

 ### Error codes {#get-error-codes}

-When errors are reported, the server may return a JSON object with `error_code` and `message` field that provide additional information.
+When errors are reported, the server may return a JSON object with `error_code` and `message` fields that provide additional information.
 The following are possible `error_code` values:

 | Code | Description |
 |------|-------------|